Leni Robredo 2022 presidential campaign: Rallies

 On October 24, 2021, Robredo campaign volunteers held a nationwide "caravan of hope."
 An estimated 10,000 supporters joined the caravan.

 On February 8, 2022, Robredo held her proclamation rally in Plaza Quezon in her hometown, Naga City, Camarines Sur.
 The proclamation rally was attended by Robredo, Pangilinan, and their senatorial slate.
 Prior to the proclamation rally, her campaign held a mini-rally in Libmanan, Camarines Sur.

 On February 13, 2022, Robredo and her supporters held a campaign rally at the Quezon Memorial Circle in Quezon City.
 The rally, dubbed "Pink Sunday," was attended by at least 20,000 supporters.
 Due to the sheer number of supporters, the event resulted in a spillover crowd that violated several safety protocols set by the local government.
 Robredo's camp later apologized for the incident.

 After the Pink Sunday rally, Robredo campaigned in the provinces of Capiz and Aklan.
 The following week, Robredo began her campaign in Mindanao with a rally and caravan in Iligan.
 Meanwhile, Pangilinan campaigned in Tarlac with his wife, Sharon Cuneta.
 On February 25, Robredo campaigned in Iloilo, with an estimated crowd of 40,000 joining her at the Iloilo Sports Complex.
 On March 2, Robredo campaigned in Manila, which was followed by a sortie in Cavite on March 4.

 On March 20, Robredo's campaign held a rally at Ortigas Center in Pasig, dubbed the "PasigLaban grand rally", which became her largest rally at that point.
-This caught the attention of pop star Ariana Grande when she noticed her song "Break Free" being used and sung by many people during the said rally.
-She remarked, "I couldn't believe this was real."
 Organizers estimated that 180,000 attended, although the local police countered this with its own estimate placed at 137,000.
 This hitherto record turnout was later surpassed by the April 9 rally dubbed as "Manalakáran: Pampanga People's Rally" in San Fernando, which drew about 220,000.
 Regional police officials at first denied the organizers' estimate, saying that the venue could only accommodate 70,000 people; later, however, regional police director Matthew Baccay clarified that their 70,000 figure was for security planning purposes only and not meant to indicate audience size.

 On April 23, Robredo celebrated her 57th birthday at a rally, labeled as a street party by media outlets, along Macapagal Boulevard in Pasay.
 According to the organizers, they estimated the crowd to have been of 412,000 people, making it the campaign's largest rally at this point.
 The National Capital Region Police Office contested the estimate, however, stating that only around 70,000 to 80,000 people attended.

 Finally, Robredo held her miting de avance in Makati, which drew 780,000 people, making it the campaign's biggest rally, surging ahead of the Pasay rally's crowd of 412,000.